React + Rspack + Nx

 What happens when you log in?

-While we are loggin you in, we are storing your authorization information locally under ~/.zephyr in your root directly.
+While we are logging you in, we are storing your authorization information locally under ~/.zephyr in your root directly.
 Whenever you want to clean up your local profile information (they are JWT claims for each of the project you deployed through Zephyr), you can enter your root directory in terminal and run:

-1rm rf ~/.zephyr
+rm rf ~/.zephyr

 INFO